tylim88/FirelordJSDoc/docs/highlights/type_translation.md

 # Type Translation 🪶

-This page discuss how FirelordJS translate your type for various use internally.
+This page discusses how FirelordJS translates your types for various uses internally.

 ## Conversion Table 🕊️